Core Content: Workloads & Expectations

 - Check restart events in logs:

-grep "restarting\|restart complete" $NOMOS_LOG_DIR/*/*.log - Verify node control is enabled:
+grep "restarting\|restart complete" $LOGOS_BLOCKCHAIN_LOG_DIR/*/*.log - Verify node control is enabled:

-grep "NodeControlHandle" $NOMOS_LOG_DIR/*/*.log - Increase cooldown:
+grep "NodeControlHandle" $LOGOS_BLOCKCHAIN_LOG_DIR/*/*.log - Increase cooldown:

-include_validators = false(test executors only) - Increase duration:
+Duration::from_secs(180) - Increase duration:

 .with_run_duration(Duration::from_secs(300))